Jalayirid Sultanate: Early years

+Hasan Buzurg (1335–1356)

-Hussein first served Oljaitu and then Abu Sa'id, and took part in the march on Gilan in 1317.
-He was later appointed ruler of Arran in 1313 and died in Khorasan in 1322.
-After his death, his son Shaykh Hasan ("Hasan Buzurg", "Hasan The Great") became the head of the family.
+After the death of Husain, his son Shaykh Hasan ("Hasan Buzurg", "Hasan The Great") became the head of the family.
 He was both the cousin of Abu Sa'id and the nephew of Amir Choban.

+Jalayirid equestrian combat scene, and branding or whipping of prisoners.
+Great Jalayirid Shāhnāma, Diez Albums, c.
+1335–1355.
+SBB-PK, Diez A.

-After defeating his rivals, Hasan Buzurg strengthened his ties with Muhammad Khan (Pir Hussein), who ruled Anatolia at the time.
-He then proceeded to Tabriz where he put Muhammad on the throne and married the granddaughter of Chupan and the wife of Abu Sa'id, Dilshad Khatun.
+After defeating his rivals, Hasan Buzurg strengthened his ties with Muhammad Khan ("Pir Hussein"), who ruled Anatolia at the time.
+This reflected Hasan Buzurg's attempts to reestablish Chinggisid legitimacy, as Muḥammad Khan was a descendant of Hülegü through his son, Möngke Temür.
+Hasan Buzurg then proceeded to Tabriz where he put Muhammad on the throne and married the granddaughter of Chupan and the wife of Abu Sa'id, Dilshad Khatun.
 Shaykh Ḥasan was the ‘biklārī bik [beglerbeg], or amīr al-umarā’’.

-For a short time in 1337–1338, Hasan Buzurg-un's authority was recognized in all parts of the Ilkhanate Empire except Khorasan, but after being expelled by Ḥasan-e Kucak and his brother Malek Ašraf in 1338–1339, he was forced to evacuate Azerbaijan and his power only held in Iraq.
+For a short time in 1337–1338, Hasan Buzurg's authority was recognized in all parts of the Ilkhanate Empire except Khorasan, but after being expelled by Ḥasan-e Kucak and his brother Malek Ašraf in 1338–1339, he was forced to evacuate Azerbaijan and his power only held in Iraq.
+Shaikh Hasan became the lord of the powerful Mongol tribe of the Oirats in the 1340s, in their territories in Diyarbakr and northern Iraq.

 Hasan Buzurg died in July 1356 and was buried in Najaf.
 He was succeeded by his son, Shaikh Uways Jalayir.

+The Great Jalayirid Shāhnāmeh

+The first Jalayirid ruler, Shaykh Hasan-i Buzurg (r.
+1340–1356) ruled initially from Baghdad, but then obtained the control of Tabriz right after the death of Abu Sa'id, where he was able to set up a puppet Ilkhanid khan in the person of Muhammad Khan.
+After losing out to the Chobanids, Shaykh Hasan-i Buzurg returned to Baghdad, probably with some of the most important manuscripts of the Ilkhanid atelier.
+Post-Ilkhanid manuscripts are notably difficult to date, but one of their technical characteristic is the use of the margin with accompanying text, unknown in any pre-Jalayirid manuscript.
+One of these works is the Great Jalayirid Shahnameh (Istanbul, TSMK, H. 2153), parts of which were likely created in the 1340s-1350s during the rule of Hasan Buzurg (especially one scene of combat on horse, and one scene showing the capture of prisoners), while other parts date to Shaykh Uvays (1356–74).